-If you’re struggling to understand Florida’s laws about pot, reaching out to the lawyers at Hersem Law can help.
+If you’re struggling to understand Florida’s laws about pot, reaching out to the defense lawyers at Hersem Law can help.
 They understand the difficulties you’re facing with your Florida marijuana case and are ready to help you fight back.

 Penalties for Marijuana-Related Offenses

 While many laws have changed in the past few years, Florida still outlaws marijuana in most cases.
 Possession, sale, and trafficking are still serious charges that can leave you with misdemeanor or even felony charges.

 Possession for anything other than medical use will leave you with a first-degree misdemeanor charge for amounts under twenty grams.
 If you possess more than twenty-five pounds, you’ll be charged with trafficking, which is a first-degree felony.

 If you’re convicted of selling weed, you could be facing a third-degree felony if you don’t fight back.
 These charges are serious, and if you’re convicted, you could be in jail for up to a year for a misdemeanor.
 If you’re convicted of a first-degree felony, you could be facing at least three years in a Florida jail.

 While the recreational use of marijuana is illegal in Florida, you may have some weed in your possession for medical reasons.
 Florida law allows some use for medical purposes in limited quantities.
 The laws for medical marijuana use are strict, however, in an effort to prevent abuse of the system.

 If you have a prescription, then, your case may focus on proving that you were legally in possession of the weed in question.
 If you can provide that proof, you may be able to avoid these charges and protect your future.